greenlakexmas/RDSFeed/README.md

 Each Source consists of the following:

 * Name and Type - attributes of the Source that identify it (by name)
-* RefreshInterval - The time duration loop speed, measured in seconds.
+* RefreshInterval - the time duration loop speed, measured in seconds.
 This setting will refresh a new message every 30 seconds.
-* MergeFile - The target output file for RDSFeed.
-* Sources - The different sources of text information.
-Each source is defined here.
+* Priority - the importance of the message.
+Setting is either Immediate or General.
+* Constructor - parameters used to start up the data source.
+* Templates - formatted text strings mapped to programmatic methods to produce text output
+* Options - supplemental parameters that may optionally be needed for a data source